ArmanHanley/Assignment-ArmanH/ReadMe.md

 12. Turn the feature flag off, refresh the page and you will see a 'null' image displayed.

-13. If you are interested in testing the targeting settings, exit the python program in terminal by pressing CTRL+C to quit.
+13. If you are interested in testing the targeting settings you created, exit the python program in terminal by pressing CTRL+C to quit.

 14. Edit assignment.py again but this time edit line 12 and change country to "Spain" instead of "Ireland" and save.